astirpe/koozic/docs/music/actions.rst

    Reorder
       When the handle is displayed at the left of a list, it means that the elements can be manually reordered.

+   Run
+      Start the conversion process.
+More precisely, flag the converter to be ready for conversion.
+      The conversion automatically starts in the background within 2 minutes.